Zimbabwean boxer dies after knockout in fight

 Last updated on .From the section Sport Africa

-Questions are being asked about safety procedures in Zimbabwean boxing after Taurai Zimunya died after being knocked out in a fight in Harare.
+Questions are being asked about safety procedures in Zimbabwean boxing following the death of Taurai Zimunya after he was knocked out in a fight in Harare.

-Super bantamweight Zimunya, 24, passed away on Monday morning after collapsing during a professional non-title bout on Saturday.
+Super bantamweight Zimunya, 24, died on Monday, having collapsed during a professional non-title bout on Saturday.

 It is the first time a boxer has died in Zimbabwe from injuries sustained in the ring.